Contact Carter Yorkies

 right.
 She is always happy.

-Sophia in her short cut.
-She is Nalas daughter.
+Sophia in her short haircut.
+She is Nalas

 MYRA